 4. Mix Wood and Marble

-On the other hand, you can have the countertops made out of marble.
-Carrara marble, for instance, can be great for the island.
 Then, assuming you have an L-shaped orientation, the perimeter can have Absolute Black Granite for the countertops.
-Just make sure that the marbles are also honed so that they aesthetically blend with the glossy Walnut veneer.
+Make sure the marbles are also honed to blend aesthetically with the glossy Walnut veneer.

 5. Try Flooring with Natural Stones

-In its purest form, the mid century modern European kitchen design featured natural stones for the flooring.
-This set the tone for the entire kitchen space, and thus the midcentury, modern design architecture of minimalism and authentic use of natural materials.
+In its purest form, the midcentury modern European kitchen design featured natural stones for the flooring.
+This set the tone for the entire kitchen space and thus the midcentury modern design architecture of minimalism and authentic use of natural materials.

 So, what other options can you explore?
 Cork and wood.
 These are still considered natural materials that can provide an authentic, midcentury, modern look to your kitchen.
 Plus, they’re more affordable compared to their stone counterparts.

-6. Get back to Flat Front Cabinets
+6. Get Back to Flat Front Cabinets

 But now, the flock is coming back.
 Flat front cabinets are, according to midcentury modern kitchen design purists, the only style of cabinets that can work well with a midcentury modern kitchen design.

-Otherwise known as slab door cabinets, flat front cabinets look sleeker, are cheaper to produce, and blend perfectly with the design theme of the mid century modern kitchen – natural, simplistic, and minimalistic.
+Otherwise known as slab-door cabinets, flat-front cabinets look sleeker, are cheaper to produce, and blend perfectly with the design theme of the mid-century modern kitchen—natural, simplistic, and minimalistic.

 Aren’t laminates tacky and ugly?